Annular tear prevention

 - Reduce alcohol and caffeine intake

-All of these recommendations are ways to maintain a strong, supple spine and help combat the natural degeneration that takes place.
+These recommendations are ways to maintain a strong spine and help combat the natural degeneration that takes place.
 However, sometimes symptoms are unavoidable and you must instead turn to treatment options.